upros/brski-cloud/anima-brski-cloud.md

 In step 2, the Pledge sends a voucher request to the Cloud RA.

-Prior to step 3, the Cloud RA completes pledge ownership lookup as outlined in {{pledgeOwnershipLookup}}, and determines the owner registrar domain.
+The Cloud RA completes pledge ownership lookup as outlined in {{pledgeOwnershipLookup}}, and determines the owner registrar domain.
 In step 3, the Cloud RA redirects the pledge to the owner registrar domain.

 Steps 4 and onwards follow the standard BRSKI flow.